 Hire A Company To Protect Your Identity

 There are several great companies that will provide you with services that monitor not only your credit report for fraudulent activity but also monitor all aspects of your financial life.
-The one of the most popular companies is LifeLock.
+One of the most popular companies is LifeLock.

 Both offer several products that will keep a close eye on all three of your credit reports, monitor changes, looks for exposure of your personal information, looks for potential identity theft occurrences, and alert you as well.
 LifeLock offers a $1 million identity theft insurance that will help you hire lawyers, experts, investigators, and consultants.

 The consultants will help you recover from identity theft and get your good name and credit back if their services do not protect you in the first place.
 They are that confident in their ability to protect your identity from theft.